K-wachira/rails-movie-app/README.md

 * Docker and Docker-Compose

-* Database - postgresql used (relational database due to the transactional nature of the records)
+* Database - postgresql used (relational database due to the transactional nature of the application)

 ---